chaos-mesh/website/docs/production-installation-using-helm.md

 Currently, the latest CustomResourceDefinition (CRD) is not applied during the Helm upgrading, which might cause errors.
 To avoid this situation, you can apply the latest CRD manually:

 <PickVersion className="language-bash">
-curl-sSL https://mirrors.chaos-mesh.org/latest/crd.yaml | kubectl apply -f -
+curl -sSL https://mirrors.chaos-mesh.org/latest/crd.yaml | kubectl apply -f -
 </PickVersion>

 :::